 The Merino Kids Baby Sleep Bag

-Nature's finest all-year-round baby sleep sack.
+Nature's finest all-year-round baby sleep bag.

 - Natural cuddly soft allergy-safe New Zealand merino.

 - Merino regulates temperature so baby won't overheat.

 - Patented safety belt aperture for car seat or stroller.

 - View our Buyer's Guide to help you choose the baby sleep bag that's best for your child.

 The Merino Kids Baby Sleep Bag is the ultimate stylish and functional baby sleep bag for discerning parents and it was awarded the Seal of Outstanding Design Quality in the prestigious 2007 International Forum Product Design Awards.
 Its award-winning design, remarkable natural merino fabric and quality workmanship set it apart.

 Your baby has the freedom to move naturally in their Merino Kids sleep bag, but unlike with sheets and blankets, they cannot get entangled or wriggle out and they do not wake uncovered and cold.
 This means your baby sleeps better as they stay cozy and warm all night without overheating.